captn3m0/electron-fingerprints/README.md

 // ["v1.4.3", "v1.4.4", "v1.4.5"]
 ```

 You can sort or filter the returned versions if needed.
 If you'd like to access the raw data, see `HACKING.md` for a schema description.
+If you'd like to use this in a project that doesn't use NPM, you can use this repository as a git submodule and track the `main` branch for updates.

 ## supported releases